Computational Hardness of Static Distributionally Robust Markov Decision Processes: Acknowledgements

 We would like to thank Ehsan Sharifian for helpful discussions that inspire the development of this manuscript.
-We are also grateful to Professor Alexander Shapiro for his valuable suggestions on the initial draft, and to Nian Si for bringing our attention to the related development in \cite{le2007robust}.
+We are also grateful to Professor Alexander Shapiro for his valuable suggestions on the initial draft, and to Nian Si for bringing to our attention the related developments in \cite{le2007robust}.